Olangthagee Wangmadasoo

-Olangthagee Wangmadasoo (English: Even Beyond the Summer Horizon) is a 1980 Indian Meitei language film written by M. K. Binodini Devi, produced by G. Narayan Sharma and directed by Aribam Syam Sharma.
+Olangthagee Wangmadasoo (English: Even Beyond the Summer Horizon) is a 1980 Manipuri film written by M. K. Binodini Devi, produced by G. Narayan Sharma and directed by Aribam Syam Sharma.
 The film features Kangabam Tomba, Yengkhom Roma and Kshetrimayum Rashi in the lead roles.
 The movie was censored in 1979 and released at Friends Talkies, Paona Bazar on 18 January 1980.
 It was the first ever and the only Manipuri film to run for more than 30 weeks, till date.
 The film ran for 32 weeks at the box office.

 The movie was among the films screened at the International Film Festival of India 2015 under the section A special retrospective on ace filmmaker Aribam Shyam Sharma.

-Synopsis
+Plot

-The film revolves around the story of Bijoy and Thadoi who fall in love and decide to marry each other.
-Their first meeting takes place at a musical night in which Bijoy is one of the singers.
-Thadoi is a medical student and also writes poems which are set to tune by Bijoy.
-Bijoy's grandfather wants him to learn the art of swordsmanship while the grandmother wants him to study music and singing.
-They are serious about his marriage.
-On the other hand, Thadoi's brother Kamaljit and his wife want her to marry a rich family friend Jiten.
-Thadoi elopes with Bijoy, but they get separated when Kamaljit agrees to perform kanyadaan for her, although this is a promise that he breaks.
+The film tells the story of Bijoy and Thadoi, who fall in love and decide to marry.
+They first meet at a musical evening, where Bijoy is one of the singers.
+Thadoi is a medical student who also writes poems, which Bijoy sets to music.
+While Bijoy's grandfather wants him to learn the art of swordsmanship, his grandmother wants him to study music and singing.
+They are both serious about marriage.
+In contrast, Thadoi's brother Kamaljit and his wife want her to marry their wealthy friend Jiten.
+Thadoi elopes with Bijoy, but they are separated when Kamaljit agrees to perform the kanyā-dāna ritual for her, a promise which he later breaks.

-When Bijoy's grandfather comes to discuss the matter, he is attacked by Kamaljit's goons and he dies.
-However, despite the obstacles that are put in their way by Kamaljit, their love does not die.
-The plot is interspersed with several incidents that add a twist to the tale, such as the attack on Bijoy, his grandfather's death, a pilgrimage and a kidnapping.
-Several twists in the tale are added until all the misunderstandings are sorted out and Bijoy and Thadoi are finally reconciled.
+When Bijoy's grandfather arrives to discuss the matter, Kamaljit's henchmen attack him and he dies.
+Despite the obstacles put in their way by Kamaljit, however, their love does not die.
+The plot is interspersed with several twists and turns, such as the attack on Bijoy, his grandfather's death, a pilgrimage and a kidnapping.
+There are several twists until all the misunderstandings are resolved and Bijoy and Thadoi are finally reconciled.